 - Though chocolate and cocoa butter contain high levels of saturated and unsaturated fat, the stearic acid in chocolates acts as a neutral fat that does not raise your kid’s bad cholesterol levels.

 - Chocolate acts as a stimulant and can give you energy.
 No wonder you reach out to a bar of chocolate when you are hungry and exhausted!

-- Chocolate is also considered to have compounds that activate the body’s natural antidepressant, serotonin.
+- Chocolate is also considered to have compounds that activate the body’s natural antidepressant, serotoniniXA natural mood stabilizer and a chemical that conveys messages throughout the body .
 Dark chocolate for kids can keep them in a good mood.

 Dark chocolate is healthier than other forms of chocolate, as it has lesser amounts of sugar, milk and other additives.

 Any food, when taken in excess quantities, is not ideal for the body.
 Chocolate is no different.
 Kids eating chocolate a few times a week or as a snack is normal.